clach04/pebble_watchface_framework/README.md

 3. Name the resource `FONT_50` - 50 means scale to 50 (optional enter in the CHARACTERS field `[0-9:.]` to only use the characters needed for time, makes watchface smaller), Click Save.
 4. Edit `watch_config.h` add line `#define FONT_NAME RESOURCE_ID_FONT_50` add after (or replace) '#undef FONT_NAME' to match resource name above
 5. Build and run :-)
 6. Try experimenting with different font sizes, make use of `#define DEBUG_TIME` to try wide fonts.
 For example using the permanent-marker font above with size 60 looks fine for some times but not all.
 DEBUG_TIME quickly tries a number of different times to check sizes.
+Also see `USE_TIME_MACHINE` notes.

 NOTE there are limitations in the Pebble SDK/Firmware on maximum font size.
 60 is the absolute maximum, and for some fonts even 60 is problematic.
 Very large fonts need to be converted into bitmaps, see https://github.com/pebble-examples/big-time